jesvijonathan/JOS-Animation-Library/README.md

 Used in : [https://jos-animation.vercel.app/](https://github.com/jesvijonathan/JOS-Animation-Playground/blob/main/src/main.js)

-This above exmaple for Vue.js is also applicable for Nuxt.js
+This above example for Vue.js is also applicable for Nuxt.js

 </details>